-Barts and The London School of Medicine and Dentistry is a faculty of Queen Mary University of London.
-Whether you wish to do a PhD, MPhil, MSc or Diploma, Barts and the London provides a stimulating, creative and forward thinking environment located in the most vibrant part of London.
+Faculty of Medicine and Dentistry is a faculty of Queen Mary University of London.
+Whether you wish to do a PhD, MPhil, MSc or Diploma, Faculty of Medicine and Dentistry provides a stimulating, creative and forward thinking environment located in the most vibrant part of London.

 Watch our short film showcasing the technology, learning and research within the new Dental School

-All about graduate studies at Barts and The London School of Medicine and Dentistry, Queen Mary University.
+All about graduate studies at Faculty of Medicine and Dentistry, Queen Mary University.

-Watch more videos about Barts and The London
+Watch more videos about Faculty of Medicine and Dentistry

 We offer a large portfolio of both clinical medicine and dentistry and non-clinical medical science postgraduate programmes, taught by academics who are leaders in their respective fields